preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/sharepoint-sync/index.rst

 .. image:: sharepoint-sync-new.png

 + **Max versions to sync**: If there are several versions of start pages in Omnia, you can set this value to only sync the latest versions to Sharepoint.
 The sync creates a backup in Sharepoint.
-Start page versions that are not synced is still present in Omnia.
+Start page versions that are not synced are still present in Omnia.
 + **Enable Redirect To Omnia Page**: Select this option (default) to redirect Site Pages links to the Omnia page instead of the backend Communication Site Page, when applicable.
 These synced pages will be picked up by and displayed by Microsoft Search.
 When the user clicks on an item in the search result, the user will be redirected to the correct Omnia page.
 + **Page Image ect**: Open the list for a field and select the property to map to.